Yaamirukka Bayamey: Plot

-Kiran (Kreshna) is a TV telemarketer who gets into trouble after one of his products has an opposite effect than what was intended, on the son of a local thug (Mahanadhi Shankar) who acted the commercial for him.
-That is also the moment when he discovers that his ‘real’ father left him a bungalow on an estate in a small town.
-He cons the son of the don, escapes with the money along with his girlfriend Smitha (Rupa Manjari), renovates the rundown mansion into a hotel with the help of a local caretaker named Sharath (Karunakaran), who was under the care of Kiran's father before and his bombshell sister Saranya (Oviya).
-Hence, the catfight happens between Smitha (Rupa Manjari),Saranya (Oviya).
-Customers begin to come as soon the hotel was opened.
-A husband and wife, a newly married couple with relatives, and a bodybuilder die in the premise after staying for one night.
+Kiran is a TV telemarketer who gets into trouble after one of his products has an opposite effect than what was intended, on the son of a local thug, Durai, and that he acted at the commercial for him.
+At the same moment, he discovers that his biological father left him a mansion on an estate in a small town through a letter sent to him.
+He cons Durai's son; escapes with the money along with his girlfriend Smitha; and renovates the rundown mansion into a hotel with the help of a local caretaker named Sharath, who was under the care of Kiran's father before, and his bombshell sister Saranya.
+Sharath wants to have Saranya marry Kiran for their personal gains, thereby triggering a catfight between Smitha and Saranya.
+Customers begin to come as soon the hotel opens.
+A husband and wife, a newly married Tamil-Chinese couple with relatives, a wrestling coach, and a bodybuilder die in the premise after staying for one night.
 The dead bodies are buried on the backyard.
-All the guests die except the schoolkids and teacher who were sent by the local police.
+All the guests die except the schoolkids and teacher who were sent by the local police inspector.
+Initially, Kiran and Smitha suspect Sharath, but he proves his innocence.